muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Enrollment_Activity.rst

 changes over time.
 EdX Insights delivers enrollment activity data in these
 ways:

-* Graph: **Enrollment Activity**
+* Chart: **Enrollment Activity**

-  Each bar represents the enrollment total for each day.
-Move your cursor over the graph to see a popup with the daily counts.
+  Each marker represents the total number of enrolled course participants on that date.
+Move your cursor over the chart to see a tip with each daily count.

 * Count: **Current Enrollment**